Procedures & Pricing

 touchups on other Technician's work is considered a new appointment

-**Multiple Procedures in one Session will receive a discounts
+**Multiple Procedures in one Session will receive a discount

 When considering Permanent Makeup, make sure you do your homework!